ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

 ![
 Where to find the tag](https://lh3.googleusercontent.com/y6szAzphgYGRKO2IETGBPvbP3-uWLplJZSQJEG1rxG31aFqDQq08_LYp8Xy2HTFXudayu2Gqaqhu "Tag")

 Pick the tag for one company.
 I chose facebook as my target.
-Any company is fine but FB has proper numbe
+Any company is fine but FB has proper number questions and cover most of data structures.

 ## Sklearn API
 ## DS question